ossacolsale/BPMNator/examples/5. implicit gateway/README.md

 _The same way we can use `pgoto` (parallel gateway goto) and `igoto` (inclusive gateway goto) with one substantial difference: parallel and inclusive gateways must be rejoined at some point with another gateway of the same type (for this purpose we can use the task of type `pgw` - parallel gateway - and `igw` - inclusive gateway)._

+If the field `then` is omitted, the respective satisfied condition goes to an end event.

 The resulting process has this aspect:

 ![Implicit gateway](implicit-gateway.png?raw=true)